 Emerging Outbreak: Four More Cats Test Positive for H5N1 Bird Flu in Growing US Dairy Cow Outbreak

 Four more cats in the United States have tested positive for H5N1 bird flu, adding to the growing outbreak among dairy cows.
 This brings the total number of cases in the current outbreak to seven.
 The cats exhibited neurologic symptoms, rapid decline, and unfortunately, death.
 Three of the cases were found on dairy farms in Curry County, New Mexico, while the fourth case was discovered in Wood County, Ohio.
-Alongside the deaths of three other cats on dairy farms in Texas, concerns are rising about the potential for human-to-human transmission of this virus.
+Alongside the deaths of three other cats on dairy farms in Texas, concerns are rising regarding the potential for human-to-human transmission of this virus.

 Samples of commercial milk have been found to contain viral fragments of the H5N1 bird flu, although experts believe that milk is still safe due to pasteurization.
 Ongoing tests are being conducted to confirm this.
 The World Health Organization (WHO) emphasizes the need for real-time monitoring of the evolving risk posed by avian influenza.
 They urge countries to share information rapidly to enable this monitoring.

 Cats are known to be susceptible to this new strain of H5N1 bird flu.
 The first reported case in a cat occurred near a duck farm in southern France in December 2022, resulting in euthanization.
-In South Korea, nearly 40 cats died in 2023 after consuming contaminated cat food, while in Poland, an outbreak caused by contaminated raw meat led to the death of more than a dozen cats.
+In South Korea, nearly 40 cats died in 2023 following consuming contaminated cat food, while in Poland, an outbreak caused by contaminated raw meat led to the death of more than a dozen cats.

 In the United States, at least 20 cats have been infected with H5N1 bird flu, including the seven reported cases this month.
 Last year, 13 cases were connected to infected poultry or wild birds.